Speakeasy vs Stainless for MCP: how do they compare on OAuth 2.1 support, governance, and observability?

 8 min read

-Quick Answer: Speakeasy is built as a full MCP control plane with managed OAuth 2.1, fine‑grained governance, and deep observability out of the box, while Stainless today is primarily focused on SDK generation and doesn’t provide an equivalent, opinionated stack for OAuth 2.1, org‑wide governance, or MCP‑native observability.
+Quick Answer: Speakeasy is built as an MCP control plane with first-class OAuth 2.1, governance, and deep observability; Stainless today is focused on SDK generation, not on being a managed, governed MCP platform with unified auth and tracing.

 Frequently Asked Questions

-How does Speakeasy differ from Stainless specifically for MCP use cases?
+How does Speakeasy differ from Stainless for MCP and OAuth 2.1?

 Expanded Explanation: